gpeddle/jobhunt-api/docs/step01-analysis/index.md

 7. A **JobApplication** which fails validation is *Rejected*, with a JSON response.
 8. Each *Rejected* **JobApplication** is discarded.

-## Bounded Context

-The API will handle only the receipt of **JobApplication** JSON data and immediately respond with accept/reject status.
-The **Questions** are a separate authority that is available as a service.

 ## Technical Decisions

 - Implement an API only service using .NET 6.0 webapi template
 - Use Swagger to test the behavior of the API
-- During testing, store submitted data in memory
+- Store persisted data in memory only.
-- Stopping the API service loses all submitted data
+- Stopping the API service loses all persisted data
+- Implement a local **Questions** service that loads from a static JSON file

+## Future

+- A future implementation could employ a different storage service.
+- **Questions** are managed by a different part of the overall system, but there are important concerns about them:
+  - Can the text of a question be edited, after the answer is provided?
+What would this mean?
+  - Should questions be expanded to allow True/False, Multiple-choice, or Short-answer?